Excerpt from an interview with Todd Rundgren in 1989 in the book "Songwriters on Songwriting".

 So it's one of two things: it' either luck or prostitution.
 You've got to decide, "If I'm going to be a songwriter, I'm going to devote myself to that craft, you know, and not try to depend on making a living on it."
 Because if you depend on making a living on it, you have to do one of two things: You have to go out, find a connection, schmooze them, and try to get in that way, or you have to consciously prostitute yourself and write whatever is the currently acceptable style of music.

 I, RyeGuyHead, couldn't agree any more with Todd.
 If you've followed my music for any length of time, you would affirm that I've never wanted to conform to anything that's "in-style".
-My whole point of writing has been to have a creative outlet and a way to express myself.
-That, I feel, is the true point of artistry: To make what you want because it is what you want to make, and to create something that speaks to you because it is your voice that's doing the speaking.
+The essence of my writing has always been a means to express myself.
+That, I feel, is the true point of artistry: To create something that speaks to you because it is your voice that's doing the speaking.
 If you're writing music and refining your skills simply in hopes of making a buck then, yeah, you're a prostitute.
-You should be concerned with wanting to express than impress.
+You should be more concerned with wanting to express than impress.